clariusdev/cast/android/src/examples/cast_android/README.md

 ### Visibility

-The Clarius app attempts to detected installed partner apps by querying the `PackageManager` to adapt its GUI.
+The Clarius app attempts to detect installed partner apps by querying the `PackageManager` to adapt its GUI.
 However, starting with Android 11 (API 30), results are filtered by the system, preventing detection.
 To allow detection, ensure your target activity declares an intent filter in the manifest file with either of the following actions: